This post may contain affiliate links. Please read my disclosure policy.

 STEP 3 | Prep the salad greens

-- Toss everything into a large bowl and refrigerate until ready to finish assembling the salad.
+Finally, toss everything into a large bowl and refrigerate until ready to finish assembling the salad.

 STEP 4 | Cook the chicken

-- To grill the chicken: Preheat thee grill to medium high heat, approximately 400 degrees.
-Cook the chicken over direct heat (discard the marinade in the bag) for 10 minutes, turning once, until the juices run clear and the chicken is done.
+Preheat the grill to medium-high heat, about 400 degrees.
+Drain the excess marinade from the bag, then cook the chicken over direct heat for 10 minutes, turning once.
+Once the juices run clear, the chicken is done.

 - In the largest compartment, add the salad greens tossed with the veggies, but leave out the mandarin oranges as they could wilt the lettuce.
 Sprinkle with almonds.